xarantolus/xarantolus/_generate/README.md

 Hi, I'm Philipp and I like writing web servers, tinkering with my phone, automation and a bunch of other stuff.

-You might be interested in my Android apps, which you can install by adding this [this F-Droid repo](https://github.com/xarantolus/fdroid) to your [F-Droid](https://f-droid.org/) client (or just downloading the APK files).
+I'm also creating a few Android apps; you can add [this F-Droid repo](https://github.com/xarantolus/fdroid) to your [F-Droid](https://f-droid.org/) client to download them (or just download the APK files).

-I also have [a blog](https://blog.010.one) where I sometimes write about technical stuff that interests me :)

 <details>
   <summary>Click here to open a list of my projects or <a href="https://010.one/"><b>visit my website for a better overview</b></a></summary>